cypress-io/cypress-documentation/content/guides/overview/why-cypress.md

 We want to help developers build a new generation of modern applications faster, better, and without the stress and anxiety associated with managing tests.
-We want to elevate the art of software development by leveraging test results to generate actionable insights into long-term stability, and identify areas for improvement.
+We want to elevate the art of software development by leveraging test results to generate actionable insights for long-term stability, and identify areas for improvement.

 We know that in order for us to be successful we must enable, nurture, and